 Keep an eye on our social media channels to find out where the Big Tidy crew are currently working.
 If the Big Tidy is coming to your street, you may receive a letter from one of our friendly community engagement officers telling you the location-specific work we’ll be carrying out in your area.

 We’re inviting everyone to join in with the Big Tidy by making a Big Tidy pledge to help bring the sparkle back to their street.
 Pledges can be as simple as picking up the next piece of litter you see and putting it in the bin (or even better, take it home with you to be recycled).

 There are loads of ways for you community group to join in the Big Tidy: invite our community engagement officers to speak at your next meeting, organise a Big Tidy litter pick, tell us about the issues in your area, teach your community how to report issues such as flytipping and flyposting, tagging, litter, and streets that need cleaning; tell your network about the campaign on social media, and finally – make a Big Tidy pledge!
 Don’t forget to use the Big Tidy hashtags on social media: #BristolCleanStreets and #BigTidy

 We’d love for your school to join in the Big Tidy!
 Here are just some ideas for taking part: Invite our community engagement officers to speak at a school assembly, organise a litter pick in the area around your school, let us know what the issues are in your area, tell your network about the campaign on social media, and finally – make a Big Tidy pledge!
 Don’t forget to use the Big Tidy hashtags on social media: #BristolCleanStreets and #BigTidy

-You can start by making a Big Tidy pledge!
-You can also tell us about the issues in your area, speak to our community engagement officers about your legal obligations for managing commercial waste, and report litter, tagging, fly-tipping and fly-posting to Bristol City Council.
+Start by making a Big Tidy pledge!
+Tell us about the issues in your area, speak to our community engagement officers about your legal obligations for managing commercial waste, and report litter, tagging, fly-tipping and fly-posting to Bristol City Council.
 Contact the Big Tidy team at firstname.lastname@example.org and we’ll chat with you about pledge ideas.